kerrykins/kerrykins.github.io/_posts/2025-04-15-reflection-guild.md

 The truth is, I think my departure was quietly welcomed.
 It wasn’t because I was disliked – at least not by most - but because the guild already moved beyond me.
 It had grown into something I didn’t quite understand.
 I had grown into someone it no longer needed.
 Perhaps my approach became alienating.
 Perhaps *I* had become alienating.
 It’s hard to say.
 What was certain were two things: I was burnt out, and they were ready to move on.

 I remain slightly bitter to this day.
 It isn’t a spiteful bitterness, mind you, but a tender and aching way you’d feel when something mattered a lot, and then changed without you.
 The way I said goodbye didn’t help either; it didn’t honour the relationships I had made.
 When I stepped down, I was hurt by what felt like fraying connections and silence where closeness once lived.
 I didn’t reach out gently, nor offer soft farewells.
-I left on the terms of my disappointment, shaped by the belief that the people I had grown fond of no longer needed me.
+I left on the terms of my disappointment, shaped by the belief that the people I had grown fond of no longer needed or wanted me around.

 The silence that followed hurt.
 It was, in many ways, a silence I helped create.